oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ctrl-pack-catalog-05-regack.md

 The REGACK Flags is a 1 byte field which contains flags specifying the contents of the REGACK packet.
 «<mark title="Requirement MQTT-SN-3.5.2-1"><a name="MQTT-SN-3.5.2-1"></a>Bits 7-3 of the REGACK Flags are reserved and MUST be set to 0</mark>»[MQTT‑SN‑3.5.2‑1](#tab-MQTT-SN-3.5.2-1).

-«<mark title="Requirement MQTT-SN-3.5.2-2"><a name="MQTT-SN-3.5.2-2"></a>The Client MUST validate that the reserved flags in the REGACK packet are set to 0.
+«<mark title="Requirement MQTT-SN-3.5.2-2"><a name="MQTT-SN-3.5.2-2"></a>The receiver MUST validate that the reserved flags in the REGACK packet are set to 0.
 If any of the reserved flags is not 0 it is a Malformed Packet</mark>»[MQTT‑SN‑3.5.2‑2](#tab-MQTT-SN-3.5.2-2).

 #### Topic Type{#rrtaa---topic-type}